rust-lang/book/src/ch04-01-ownership.md

 examples be a bit more concise, letting us focus on the actual details rather than boilerplate.

-As a first example of ownership, we'll look at the *scope* of some variable bindings.
+As a first example of ownership, we'll look at the *scope* of some variables.
 A scope is the range within a program for which an item is valid.
-Let's say we have a variable binding that looks like this:
+Let's say we have a variable that looks like this:

 ```rust
 let s = "hello";
 ```

-The variable binding `s` refers to a string literal, where the value of the string is hard coded into the text of our program.
-The binding is valid from the point at which it’s declared until the end of the current _scope_.
+The variable `s` refers to a string literal, where the value of the string is hard coded into the text of our program.
+The variable is valid from the point at which it’s declared until the end of the current _scope_.
 That is:

 ```rust